futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="readHumidity-method">readHumidity(*[callback]*)</a>

-This method starts to read the measurement result of the humidity sensor ([HDC1000](http://www.ti.com/product/hdc1000)) from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the measurement result of the humidity sensor ([HDC1000](http://www.ti.com/product/hdc1000)) from the targeted device and returns a `Promise` object.

 Note that the configuration parameter `humidity.enable_humidity_sensor` must be set to `true` before this method is called.
 See the section [`writeConfigurations()`](writeConfigurations-method) method for details.